Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 Features of Shure SM 81

-- The flat response curve gives you to record the accurate reproduction of sound sources
+• The flat response curve allows you to record the accurate reproduction of sound sources

 Pros